dogoncouch/logdissect/README.md

     logdissect --outlog=myaccess.log --grep=192.168 --label=fname /var/log/apache2/access.log /var/log/apache2/other_vhosts_access.log

 # Tips
-logdissect uses file modification times to assign years to syslog date stamps.
+1. metadata: logdissect uses file modification times to assign years to syslog date stamps.
 This allows it to parse logs that span more than one year without a problem.
 If you are copying log files, always use `` cp -r `` and `` scp -r `` to preserve original mtimes and other file metadata.

+2. --range shortcuts: The range module will fill in your ranges with zeroes if they are shorter than 14 characters.
+If you want to get a range of 20170204120000 to 20170204120000, you can save time and use 2017020412 and 2017020413.

 # AUTHOR
     Dan Persons (dpersonsdev@gmail.com)